syncfusion-content/blazor-docs/blazor/treegrid/accessibility.md

 | `aria-owns` | Establishing relationships between an element and the elements it owns or controls. |
 | `aria-label` | Provides an accessible name for the close icon. |

-## Keyboard navigation
+## Keyboard interaction

-Tree Grid functionalities can be interactive with keyboard shortcuts.

-The following keyboard shortcuts are supported by Tree Grid.
+The Tree Grid component followed the [keyboard interaction](https://www.w3.org/WAI/ARIA/apg/patterns/treegrid/) guideline, making it easy for people who use assistive technologies (AT) and those who completely rely on keyboard navigation.
+The following keyboard shortcuts are supported by the Tree Grid component.

 Interaction Keys |Description
 -----|-----